decimaer/AsteroidSweeper/README.md

     [] responsive design
     [] long press to mark square (maybe alreadu works?)
 [] Be able to set a rectangular grid
+[] Responsive grid: adapt grid to fit screen size and aspect ratio
 [] Make code independant of DOM - use only for showing the visuals
+[] new icon for marking asteroid in grid
+[] Sound effects, music